tommybobbins/studious-octo-goggles/README.md

 ### Stateless Managed instance Group

 Collection of Virtual machines managed as a unit, autoscaling, autohealing, load balancing, autoupdating.
 Created from an Instance template.
 Stateless managed instance groups consist of ephemeral disks + managed data.
 Commonly used for Web backends or batch processing.
+Multi-zonal is possible.
+Predictive autoscaling option.
+Cool down period, scale in controls.
+Health check (e.g. TCP, 80, check interval, timeout, thresholds)

 ### Stateful Managed instance group

-Stateful policy, the disks are stateful, autoscaling, autohealing, load balancing, autoupdating.
+Stateful policy, the disks are stateful, *no autoscaling*, autohealing, load balancing, autoupdating.
 The configuration is per instance.
-Commonly used for databases.
-Template Instance + Stateful Policy + Persistence Config = Instance.
+Commonly used for databases, legacy apps.
+Template Instance + Stateful Policy (how disks are configured) + Per-instance config = Instance.
+Predictive autoscaling option.
+Cool down period, scale in controls.
+Health check (e.g TCP,80, check intervals, timeout, thresholds)

+#### Stateful Configuration

+Disks are listed for making instances stateful, on permanent instance deletion, detach or delete the disk.

 ### Unmanaged instance group

-This has no instance template, no scaling and is generally associated with legacy clusters.
+Heterogeneous,  has no instance template, no autoscaling, no rolling update support and is generally associated with legacy clusters.
+Does support load balancing.

 ### Confidential VM Overview and Security Features